 Coronavirus disease 2019 (COVID-19) is a respiratory illness caused by a novel coronavirus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-COVID-19 was first described in Wuhan, China in December 2019 and is now a global pandemic with almost 13 million cases and greater than 570,000 deaths worldwide.
-Most (80%) of those affected have milder illness, 15% will be severely ill (most often some degree of hypoxemic respiratory failure) and 5% will require critical care interventions.(1, 2) Of those who are critically ill, most require mechanical ventilation.
-Other complications include septic shock and multi-organ failure, including acute kidney injury and cardiac injury, in the setting of an inflammatory and prothrombotic state.(3) Older age and comorbid conditions, including hypertension, diabetes, coronary artery disease, and chronic lung disease increase risk of death.(4-6) The virus is highly contagious and spread via respiratory droplets, direct contact, and if aerosolized, airborne routes.
+COVID-19 was first described in Wuhan, China in December 2019 and is now a global pandemic with over 37 million cases and over one million deaths worldwide.
+Most (80%) of those affected have milder illness, 15% will be severely ill (most often some degree of hypoxemic respiratory failure), and 5% will require critical care interventions.(5, 6) Of those who are critically ill, most require mechanical ventilation.
+Other complications include septic shock and multi-organ failure, including acute kidney injury and cardiac injury, in the setting of an inflammatory and prothrombotic state.(7) Older age and comorbid conditions, including hypertension, diabetes, coronary artery disease, and chronic lung disease increase risk of death.(1, 8, 9) The virus is highly contagious and spread via respiratory droplets, direct contact, and if aerosolized, airborne routes.

-The intent of this publication is to provide clinicians and medical military treatment facilities (MTFs) with leading practices based on latest evidence to optimize DoD's response to the current COVID-19 pandemic.
+The intent of this publication is to provide clinicians and military medical treatment facilities (MTFs) with leading practices based on latest evidence to optimize DoD's response to the current COVID-19 pandemic.

-CLINICAL PRESENTATION & CLINICAL COURSE
+EPIDEMIOLOGY, CLINICAL PRESENTATION & CLINICAL COURSE